 As a consequence of optimisation of the manufacturing process, the Phase 3 and commercial products better match the strengths of the comparator products.
 Plasma for pharmacokinetic characterization was obtained at each dosing period.

-Adult and Adolescent Patients Aged 12 Years and Older:
+Adult and adolescent patients aged 12 years and older

 Two Phase 3 clinical trials were conducted; 2 trials comparing the fixed-dose combination with fluticasone propionate alone or placebo (Trial 1 and Trial 2).